-Difficulty finding required General Education courses.
-The responses indicate that finding required General Education courses is the less difficult task, by a wide margin.
-Many advisors (31%) reported "1 - not a challenge".
-Yet 41% reported difficulty ranging from "3" to "5," indicating that helping students find courses that satisfy the various requirements and fit their schedules is a significant issue.
+Difficulty finding required General Education courses

+The responses reveal less difficulty in finding required general education courses.
+A considerable number of advisors (32%) reported minimal challenges ("1 - not a challenge") with this task, Yet over 40% reported difficulty ranging from "3" to "5," indicating that helping students to find enough required courses is not a trivial problem.